Leeps-Lab/high_frequency_trading/README.rst

 by both the exchange server and this application (e.g., both applications decode/encode `OUCH`_ messages o talk with each other).

-5. Follow the `exchange server instructions`_ and run a CDA exchange instance.
+5. Still in Terminal #2, follow the `exchange server instructions`_ and run a CDA exchange instance.
 If it works, you will receive three timestamped lines that look like this:

 ::